 Let’s take a closer look at the model and what it means for mobile advertisers.

 CPCV advertising enables the advertiser to only pay for a video ad once the user has finished watching the entire video.
-Some publishers consider a view “completed” when the user has finished watching a certain length of time instead of the entire video; for instance, when Facebook rolled out CPCV advertising in 2015, they defined a “completed view” as 10 seconds.
+Some publishers consider a view “completed” when the user has finished watching a certain length of time instead of the whole video.
+For instance, when Facebook rolled out CPCV advertising in 2015, they defined a “completed view” as 10 seconds.
 That’s better than the one second dictated by the IAB and MRC, but still not a complete ad.

 Tapjoy considers a completed view to be just that — a video that is watched all the way to completion.
-Whether the video is 10 seconds, 15 seconds, 30 seconds or longer, advertisers don’t pay a cent unless their video is watched in its entirety.
+Whether the video is 10 seconds, 15 seconds, 30 seconds, or longer, advertisers don’t pay a cent unless a user watches their video in its entirety.

-There are a number of pricing models that publishers employ when charging for mobile video ads.
+There are many pricing models that publishers employ when charging for mobile video ads.
 Surprisingly, some still charge on a Cost-Per-Mille (CPM) basis, meaning that advertisers pay a certain amount for every thousand impressions.
-However, impressions are essentially meaningless for video ads because it guarantees only that the ad itself was served, not that it was viewable in any way or that any part of it actually ran.
+However, impressions are essentially meaningless for video ads because it guarantees only that the ad itself was served, not that it was viewable in any way or that any part of it ran.

 More common is the Cost-Per-View (CPV) model, charging advertisers for every measurable “view” of their ad.
-However, as mentioned above, the definition of a “view” is debatable, and the minimum standards of half the video’s pixels being displayed on the screen for 1 second are hardly enough for the advertiser to truly engage their audiences.
+However, as mentioned above, the definition of a “view” is debatable.
+CPV minimum standards dictate that half of the video’s pixels are visible on the screen for 1 second.
+That is hardly enough for the advertiser to engage with their audiences fully.

-Cost-Per-Action (CPA) or Cost-Per-Install (CPI) advertising is a performance-based payment method in which advertisers only pay if a user watches the video and then completes some type of desired action afterwards, such as installing an app, visiting a landing page, or buying a product.
+Cost-Per-Action (CPA) or Cost-Per-Install (CPI) advertising is a performance-based payment method in which advertisers only pay if a user watches the video and then completes some desired action.
+These actions might include installing an app, visiting a landing page, or buying a product.
 This model benefits performance marketers but isn’t very well suited to brand marketers whose primary goal is to drive awareness.
 It is not very favored by publishers either since the conversion rates tend to be low.

 If CPCV advertising is advertisers’ preferred pricing model for video ads, why don’t all publishers and ad networks offer it?
 The answer is simple: many of them can’t.
 Average video completion rates on mobile are just 64%, meaning that publishers would miss out on 36% of their potential revenue.
 Some publishers try making videos mandatory and unskippable, but this creates an annoying user experience.

-The reason why Tapjoy is able to offer CPCV advertising is that our rewarded advertising model provides a balanced exchange of value between the advertiser, publisher and consumer.
-Consumers receive rewards (in the form of premium in-app content) in exchange for their time and attention, while publishers get paid for creating that wonderful content and advertisers only have to pay for quantifiable, opt-in, completed views.
+The reason why Tapjoy can offer CPCV advertising is that our rewarded advertising model provides a balanced exchange of value between the advertiser, publisher, and consumer.
+Consumers receive rewards (in the form of premium in-app content) in exchange for their time and attention, publishers get paid for creating incredible content, and advertisers only have to pay for quantifiable, opt-in, completed views.
 It’s a win-win-win situation.